FAQ – Frequently Asked Questions

 Or you ask our producer directly: firstname.lastname@example.org (be warned, though, the reply might not be immediate)

-For press releases and free review copies, please send an email with your press credentials to: email@example.com
+For press releases and free review copies, please send an email with your outlets to: email@example.com

 Together with all the available documentation for each flight, the flight paths can be downloaded as “kmz” files in the Flight Bags section.
 Flight Bags are available starting with Episode 3 “Shanghai”.

-All data – including handwritten notes, flight plan, weather, real times, fuel consumption etc. – will be made available in the future ready to use with flight simulators.
+All data – including handwritten notes, flight plan, weather, real times, fuel consumption etc. – are available in our downloadsection.
+Starting with episode 10.

 In the meantime, you can enjoy a compilation of the music used in episode 15 “AirLounge ONE” here: http://music.pilotseye.tv